barundas13/Bayesian-Optimization-for-Resilient-Traffic-Signal-Timing/README.md

 - **`bayesian_optimization.py`**: The main optimization script that runs the Bayesian Optimization process across all three scenarios to find and save the **'Optimized-for-Resilience'** traffic plan.
 - **`evaluation.py`**: The final evaluation script that systematically runs 9 simulations (3 plans x 3 scenarios) to gather performance data for the final comparison and generates the final results.

----

 ## Prerequisites

-- **SUMO:** You must have SUMO installed on your system and the `SUMO_HOME` environment variable set.
+- **SUMO:** You must have SUMO installed on your system.
 Please follow the official installation guide at [sumo.dlr.de](https://sumo.dlr.de/docs/Installing.html).